Cardiology Fellows

 University of Colorado

 Hi everyone!
-I’m Sam, originally from North Carolina and have loved spending the past few years in Colorado!
-I attended medical school at UNC Chapel Hill, residency at the University of Colorado, and was lucky enough to stay in as a cardiology fellow!
-I’m interested in general cardiology or advanced heart failure with a focus on medical education.
-I appreciate that my co-fellows have a team mentality.
-We are open to swapping schedules and covering to help make life work.
-If I’m not at the hospital you can find me with my daughter and husband at a swimming pool, park, or the Denver Zoo!
+I’m Sam, originally from North Carolina, and I’ve loved spending the past few years in Colorado.
+I attended medical school at UNC Chapel Hill, completed residency at the University of Colorado, and was lucky enough to stay on as a cardiology fellow!
+I’m interested in general cardiology or advanced heart failure, with a focus on medical education.
+I really appreciate that my co-fellows have a team mentality—we are open to swapping schedules and covering for each other to help make life work.
+If I’m not at the hospital, you can find me with my daughter and husband at a swimming pool, park, or the Denver Zoo!

 walker bio